-- Identifies a directory for file input and output. - Also provides a directory (on the submit machine) for the user log, when a full path is not specified. - Note: Executable is not relative to InitialDir
+- Identifies a directory for file input and output. - Also provides a directory (on the submit machine) for the job log, when a full path is not specified. - Note: Executable is not relative to InitialDir

 '''

 Example with InitialDir

-Universe = vanilla
+= vanilla

+Universe

 InitialDir = /home/einstein/cosmos/run

 Executable = cosmos

-→ NOT Relative to InitialDir
+NOT relative to InitialDir

+Log

 = cosmos.log

-Log

 Input

 = cosmos.in

-Is Relative to InitialDir

 Output

 = cosmos.out

 Error

-cosmos.err
+= cosmos.err

-Transfer_Input_Files=cosmos.dat
+Is relative to InitialDir

+Transfer Input Files = cosmos.dat

 Arguments = -f cosmos.dat

 Queue

 '''